manifold-systems/manifold/docs/docs.md

 ## The Self Type

-The *self type* is a common term used in the language community for the *type of this* and is most useful in situations where you want the return type of a method in a supertype to have the type of the subtype.
-Java does not directly support the self type, but it does provide some useful features that can be used as a substitute for it, namely covariant return types and recursive generic types.
-While both of these features are useful they fall short as a self type alternative in terms of convenience, simplicity, and type-safety.
+The *self type* is a common term used in the language community to mean *"the runtime type of this type"* and is most useful in situations where you want the return type of a method in a supertype to have the type of the subtype.
+Java does not directly support the self type, but it does provide some useful features that approximate some of the self type's capabilities, namely covariant return types and recursive generic types.
+While both of these features are useful, the self type hits the sweet spot between them.

 Manifold's `@Self` annotation provides Java with a direct self type implementation.
-Use it on method return types to enforce `type of this` where suitable.
+Use it on method return types to enforce *"the runtime type of this type"* where suitable.

 ### The Basics

-A common use-case for the self type involves the *Builder* pattern:
+A common use-case for the self type involves fluent APIs like the *Builder* pattern:

 ```java
 public class VehicleBuilder {